fharaujo/fharaujo/README.md

 Here are some things to get you started:

-- 🧑🏾‍💻 I’m currently working on [Java](https://github.com/soujava)
+- 🧑🏾‍💻 I’m currently working on [Django](https://www.djangoproject.com/)
-- 📖 I’m currently learning - Java
+- 📖 I’m currently learning - Python/Django
 - 🔥 Eternal apprentice in the technology<br><br>